-Aadhaar authentication will record all the authentication requests and their responses for audit purposes.
+Aadhaar authentication system records all the requests and their responses for audit purposes.
 See Aadhaar regulations to see audit retention policy of UIDAI.

 All authentication responses are digitally signed by UIDAI and AUA's are recommended to validate the response integrity the keep track of these for audit purposes.
-In addition, attributes "ts", "info" within the API response can be used to verify if it the request was indeed for a particular Aadhaar number, if the request indeed had a biometric factor, when was the authentication done, etc. Such self-verifiability of the authentication response allows 3rd party applications to trust and electronically verify the digitally signed response quite similar to that of an offline trust establishment against a gazetted officer signed paper.
+In addition, attributes "ts", "info" within the API response can be used to verify if it the request was indeed for a particular Aadhaar Number/Virtual ID, if the request indeed had a biometric factor, when was the authentication done, etc. Such self-verifiability of the authentication response allows 3rd party applications to trust and electronically verify the digitally signed response quite similar to that of an offline trust establishment against a gazetted officer signed paper.